'

 Running an Unconference at 20 Bedford Way

-With a number of breakout spaces as well as our flagship Logan Hall, 20 Bedford Way is a perfect venue for an Unconference.
+With a number of breakout spaces as well as our flagship Logan Hall, 20 Bedford Way is a perfect venue for an unconference.
 Our ‘blank canvas’ rooms can be adapted to a variety of layouts to help facilitate engaging sessions.
-In particular the Committee Rooms are ideal for an Unconference when used along with the adjacent Nunn Hall.
+In particular, the Committee Rooms are ideal for an unconference when used along with the adjacent Nunn Hall.
 For more information call our team today on 020 7612 6143 or email us at venuehire@ioe.ac.uk.

 presentation in meeting room for hire